Radolišta: Demographics

 According to the 2002 census, the village had a total of 3,119 inhabitants.

 Culture

-In village cultural life is organized and sports activities through the football club 'Flamurtari (progress) and SHKA Valët e Liqenit (Lake waves) are represented in as many festivals as well as being honoured with the outside of many awards and praise.
-Radolišta is also rooted in cultural heritage as Ura e gurit OPALE (Stone bridge OPALE).
+In the village, cultural life is organized, and sports activities through the football club 'Flamurtari(progress) and SHKA Valët e Liqenit (Lake Waves) are represented in many festivals as well as being honoured with many awards and praise.
+Radolišta is also rooted in cultural heritage as Ura e Gurit OPALE (Stone Bridge OPALE).

 Sports

-The local football club KF Flamurtari Ladorisht plays in the Macedonian Third Football League.
+The local football club, KF Flamurtari Ladorisht plays in the Macedonian Third Football League.